What’s Happening in Alberta?

 Forcing young people to choose between being misgendered and being outed against their will is unconscionable, and so is forcing teachers to ignore their professional ethical standards and harm their students in this way.

-This runs counter to the International Olympic Committee’s 2021 Framework on Fairness, Inclusion Non-Discrimination on the Basis of Gender Identity and Sex Variations, which advises sporting institutions to ensure that “athletes are not excluded solely on the basis of their transgender identity or sex variations.”
+Excluding trans people from competing in athletic competitions simply because they’re trans is discriminatory and runs counter to the International Olympic Committee’s 2021 Framework on Fairness, Inclusion Non-Discrimination on the Basis of Gender Identity and Sex Variations, which advises sporting institutions to ensure that “athletes are not excluded solely on the basis of their transgender identity or sex variations.”

 Historically, 2SLGBTQI people have already experienced barriers to participation in both formal and informal sporting organizations and opportunities.
 A lack of safe and accessible washrooms and changerooms, threatening language and violence, and requirements of neatly fitting into the gender binary are just three of these barriers.
 The barriers that 2SLGBTQI people experience in sports are especially concerning as the benefits of participating in sporting communities serve to potentially offset the many heightened physical and mental health issues experienced by 2SLGBTQI people.